The Roles, Risks, and Stages of Personal Injury Trials

 There are hundreds of rules of evidence – far too many to describe here.
 However, there are two primary rules worth noting:

-• Only Relevant Evidence Is Admissible: For evidence to be accepted by the court, it must be relevant, which means the evidence must tend to prove or disprove a material fact or issue in controversy.
+- Only Relevant Evidence Is Admissible: For evidence to be accepted by the court, it must be relevant, meaning it must tend to prove or disprove a material fact or issue in controversy.

 Example of: In-Camera Hearing

-In a pharmaceutical product liability case, the defendant manufacturer used a secret proprietary chemical process in the development of its product which they claim is a proprietary trade secret.
+In a pharmaceutical product liability case, the defendant manufacturer used a secret, proprietary chemical process in developing its product, which it claims is a trade secret.

 Suppose the judge rules in favor of nondisclosure of the manufacturer’s trade secret.
 The judge will then instruct the jury that a trade secret exists and that the public disclosure could cause irreparable harm to the owner of the intellectual property.